How to save energy at home - 31 expert-approved tips to save energy, money and the planet

 9. Swap the shower head

 Next, a clever shower room idea.
-According to npower, four in five of us (81%) believe showers use less water than baths.
+Apparently, four in five of us (81%) believe showers use less water than baths.
 Yet your power shower could be drenching you with 50 litres of water more than you'd put a bath.

 The Energy Saving Trust predicts that a water-efficient shower head could save a household up to £70 a year.
-And one minute less in the shower could save you up to £95 annually.
+And one minute less in the shower could save you up to £95 annually on the cost to run a shower.

-Modern shower heads use current-limiting technology to save up to 40% water usage, while showering under normal water pressure.
-So if you're sick of the drip, drip, drip from your old, limescale encrusted shower head, now's the time to ditch it.
-This will cost you around £20-£40, but will save you in the long run.
+Thankfully, modern shower heads use current-limiting technology to save up to 40% water usage while showering under normal water pressure.
+So if you're sick of the drip, drip, drip from your old, limescale-encrusted shower head, now's the time to ditch it.
+This will cost you around £20-£40, but will help you save energy and money in the long run.

 10. Install a smart meter